MaiAbdulhamid/The-Complete-2020-Web-Development-Bootcamp/README.md

 ## Section 3: Intermediate HTML

 ### 3.1.
 HTML Tables
--	Tables main tag table, and everything between is the actual content.
+-	Tables main tag is table, and everything between is the actual content.
 -	To make row use tag tr.
--	To make cell inside the row td.
+-	To make cell inside the row use td.

 ```
 <table>